Guidelines for Students

-- At a later date, the Exams Timetable will become available on Moodle, outside the Locked Exams Office notice board.
+- At a later date, the Exams Timetable will become available on Teams.

 Where do examinations take place?

 Exams take place in a variety of locations in the College.
 The main location is the Sports Hall.
 Specialist exams take place in the languages department, music and music technology rooms, art & design rooms & computing rooms.
 The LRC is also used when large numbers of students are sitting exams.

-The timetable on Moodle will list the date, time, location and duration of your exams.
+The timetable on Teams will list the date, time, location and duration of your exams.
 Remember if you are doing multiple exams in one session, to add the times together.
-You will also find the seating plans for exams on Moodle.
+You will also find the seating plans for exams on Teams.

 Assembling for the examinations

-- Copies of the seating plan will be posted under Examination in Moodle.
+- Copies of the seating plan will be posted under Examination in Teams.
 Each desk is marked with a row and number.
 Your candidate number is the JCQ number.

 - Exams start at 9.00am and 1.30am.
 Aim to arrive at least 30 minutes before the start of the exam.

 - We will not delay the start of an exam for late arrivals.